qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rasterprojections.rst

 ``Georeferenced extents of output file to be created (xmin, xmax, ymin, ymax)`` [extent] Optional

-  Sets georeferenced extents of output file to be created (in ``target CRS`` by default or in ``CRS of the target raster extent`` if specified).
+  Sets georeferenced extent of the output file to be created (in the ``target CRS`` by default.
+In the ``CRS of the target raster extent``, if specified).

 ``CRS of the target raster extent`` [crs]
   Optional

-  Specifies the CRS in which to interpret the coordinates given for the extents of output file.
+  Specifies the CRS in which to interpret the coordinates given for the extent of the output file.
 This must not be confused with the target CRS of the output dataset.
-It is instead a convenience e.g. when knowing the output coordinates in a geodetic long/lat SRS, but still wanting a result in a projected coordinate system.
+It is instead a convenience e.g. when knowing the output coordinates in a geodetic long/lat CRS, but wanting a result in a projected coordinate system.

-``Use multithreaded warping implementation`` [boolean] Two threads will be used to process chunks of image and perform input/output operation simultaneously.
-Note that computation is not multithreaded itself.
+``Use multithreaded warping implementation`` [boolean] Two threads will be used to process chunks of the image and perform input/output operations simultaneously.
+Note that the computation itself is not multithreaded.

   Default: *False*

 ``Additional command line parameters`` [string] Optional

-  Allows to add more advanced reprojection parameters.
+  Allows adding more advanced reprojection parameters.

 Outputs